Anthoshorea agamae

-Anthoshorea agami, synonym Shorea agami, is a species of plant in the family Dipterocarpaceae.
-The species is named after J. Agama a one time forest officier in the Sabah Forestry Department.
+Anthoshorea agamae, synonym Shorea agami, is a species of plant in the family Dipterocarpaceae.
+The species is named after J. Agama a one time forest officer in the Sabah Forestry Department.

-Anthoshorea agami is endemic to Borneo.
+Anthoshorea agamae is endemic to Borneo.
 It is an emergent tree, up to 50 m tall.
-It grows in mixed dipterocarp forest on well-drained sandy clay soils and clay-rich soils, up to 700 meters elevation.
+It grows in mixed dipterocarp forest on well-drained sandy clay soils and clay-rich soils, up to 700 m elevation.
 It is a light hardwood sold under the trade names of white meranti.
-A. agami is found in at least three protected areas (Kabilli-Sepilok Forest Reserve, Lambir & Gunung Mulu National Parks), but is threatened elsewhere due to habitat loss.
+A. agamae is found in at least three protected areas (Kabilli-Sepilok Forest Reserve, Lambir & Gunung Mulu National Parks), but is threatened elsewhere due to habitat loss.

-Peter Shaw Ashton recognised two subspecies, subsp. agamii and subsp diminuta, which are now considered synonyms.
+Originally described as Shorea agami, Peter Shaw Ashton recognised two subspecies, subsp. agami and subsp diminuta, which are now considered synonyms.
 The subspecies name diminuta is derived from Latin (diminutus = made small) and refers to the smaller leaves of this subspecies.